 Stardew Valley

-This is basically a charming mixture of popular Nintendo titles Harvest Moon and Animal Crossing.
+It is impossible to make a list like this without the king of modern cozy gaming.
+This is basically a charming mixture of popular Nintendo titles Harvest Moon and Animal Crossing, but it has become a genre of its own.

-Although there are goals and challenges in Stardew Valley and even some combat, you can play it at your own pace and do whatever you want.
+Although there are goals and challenges in Stardew Valley – and even some light combat in the mines – you can play it entirely at your own pace.

 I didn’t really believe how amazing this game actually is until I bought it and installed it.
 It has something that clicks with you instantly and you can’t help but fall in love with it.
 Really.
 Try it!